Starting Point: Pfunds

 Finishing Point: Landeck

 Tip: The Bikepark Serfaus-Fiss-Ladis is located next to the road that connects Serfaus and Fiss.
 Riders can hire downhill bikes, protectors and full face helmets at the bottom station of the Waldbahn cable car.
-Additional rides on lifts are not included in the Mountain Bike Safari Card and will be charged extra.

 Important!
 The length of the ride and particularly the vertical metres are rounded and to be seen as approximate values.
 The data was collected with high quality GPS equipment and processed with professional software.
 However, deviations may arise due to environmental factors and technological differences.